Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Browns games this season feature an average total of 46.7 points, a number 4.7 points higher than Sunday's over/under.
+- The average total in Browns games this season is 46.7, 4.2 points more than Sunday's total of 42.5.

-- In 2020, games involving the Ravens have averaged a total of 47.6 points, 5.6 more than the set total in this contest.
+- In 2020, games involving the Ravens have averaged a total of 47.6 points, 5.1 more than the set over/under in this contest.

 Browns stats and trends

-- In Cleveland's 12 games this season, it has five wins against the spread.

-- The Browns have covered the spread once this season when favored by 2.5 points or more (in five chances).
+- This season, the Browns have just one ATS win in five games as a favorite of 2.5 points or more.

-- Cleveland's games this year have gone over the point total in 46.2% of its opportunities (six times in 13 games with a set point total).
+- Cleveland's games this year have hit the over on six of 13 set point totals (46.2%).

-- The Browns rack up 21.2 points per game, comparable to the 21.7 per contest the Ravens surrender.

-- Cleveland is 3-2 against the spread and 3-2 overall in games when it puts up more than 21.7 points.
+- Cleveland is 3-2 against the spread and 3-2 overall in games when it records more than 21.7 points.

-- When Cleveland totals more than 356.7 yards, the team is 4-1 against the spread and 3-2 overall.
+- Cleveland is 4-1 against the spread and 3-2 overall when the team totals more than 356.7 yards.

 - The Browns have turned the ball over 13 times this season, three more turnovers than the Ravens have forced (10).